HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 implement layers of protection

-There is no silver bullet to prevent a cyberattack, but there are layers of protection that you can implement to significantly reduce your risk.
+There is no silver bullet to prevent a cyberattack, but there are layers of protection that you can implement to reduce your risk significantly.
 Cybersecurity is like having a monitored alarm system in your home so that you can detect intrusions.

 • Multifactor or Two Factor authentication: You should enable this for all websites that contain personal, financial or healthcare information.
-You should also enable this for your email to prevent business email compromise
+It would be best to allow this for your email to prevent business email compromise.

 • Train your staff – this is extremely important because attackers are not hacking their way in – companies are letting the attackers in because they are tricked by phishing emails!